chains-project/bacardi/results/results_baseline_cot/o3-mini-2025-01-31/8fbb6deb112102ef7507a8e68c5215e5f481d03b/patches/patch1/responses/JettyStubHttpServer.java_response.txt

     public JettyStubHttpServer(final int port) {
         this.server = new Server();

-        // Prepare HTTP configuration with desired settings.
+        // The methods setSendServerVersion and setSendDateHeader are no longer available in the updated Jetty API.

-        HttpConfiguration httpConfig = new HttpConfiguration();
+        this.httpConnector = new ServerConnector(server);
-        httpConfig.setSendServerVersion(false);
-        httpConfig.setSendDateHeader(true);

-        // Use ServerConnector (the replacement for SelectChannelConnector in newer Jetty versions) this.httpConnector = new ServerConnector(server, new HttpConnectionFactory(httpConfig));
         this.httpConnector.setPort(port);
         server.addConnector(this.httpConnector);
     }